YolfTypo3/SavLibraryKickstarterExamples/sav_filters/Documentation/UserManual/PageAccessFilter/Index.rst

 #.
 Add an **Update Form** (see :ref:`Tutorial 7
    <savlibraryplus:tutorial7>` in the SAV Library Plus documentation).

 #.
-Answer correctly to the captcha in the front end and submit.
+Answer correctly to the captcha in the frontend and submit.

    .. figure:: ../../Images/PageAccessFilterCreateCaptchaInFrontEnd.png
       :alt: Create the captcha